FundingCircle/jackdaw/tutorials/pipe/README.md

 The `system.clj` file contains functions to start, stop, and reset the app.
 These are required by the `user` namespace for interactive development and should not be invoked directly.

-The `pipe.clj` file describes the topology.
+The `pipe.clj` file describes the app and topology.
 Pipe reads from a Kafka topic called "input", logs the key and value, and writes to a Kafka topic called "output":
 ```
 (defn build-topology
   [builder]